Divorce Attorneys in Franklin

 Similarly, the collaborative divorce process focuses on you and your family as individuals.
 It involves a team of financial professionals, legal professionals, and mental health professionals who develop practical solutions to the terms of your divorce agreement.

-You will work with a lawyer who is specially trained in collaborative law and sign an agreement allowing your team of professionals to help assess important issues.
+You will work with an attorney who is specially trained in collaborative law and sign an agreement allowing your team of professionals to help assess important issues.
 Mediation and collaborative divorce may not be right for all couples.

 To discuss your situation, contact our divorce attorneys in Franklin at Puryear, Newman & Morton, PLLC.
 We offer tailored legal help to families throughout Williamson and Davidson counties, as well as across Metro Nashville.